AdrianAntico/AutoNLS/README.md

 ## **Overview**

-AutoNLS is an R package designed to streamline non-linear regression modeling, exploratory data analysis (EDA), and visualization.
-With support for a variety of non-linear models, automated evaluation, scoring, and GAM-enhanced scatterplot visualizations, AutoNLS empowers users to handle complex modeling tasks with ease.
+AutoNLS is an R package built for automating non-linear regression modeling, exploratory data analysis (EDA), and interactive visualization.
+Whether you're an analyst or a data scientist, AutoNLS streamlines your workflow with its extensive suite of tools, user-friendly interface, and Shiny-based app for intuitive data exploration and modeling.

 ---

 ## **Key Features**

 - **Non-Linear Regression**:
-  - Supports a wide variety of non-linear models (e.g., Hill Equation, Logistic Growth).
+  - Supporp for 14 pre-defined models (e.g., Hill Equation, Logistic Growth, MichaelisMenten).
+  - Custom model addition with user-defined formulas.
+  - Weighted and unweighted regression support.
-  - Automatic model fitting and selection.
+  - Automated model evaluation with metrics like R², AIC, and BIC.
-  - Cross-validation for model evaluation.

 - **Exploratory Data Analysis (EDA)**:
   - Automated correlation analysis (Pearson vs. Spearman).